mirzafahad/mirzafahad.github.io/_posts/2021-02-22-wifi-rouge-access-point-part2.md

 Typing these commands every time we want to sniff doesn't sound that bad, right?

 Ok, Ok I am kidding.
 You don't have to keep typing these commands over and over.
-We will put all these commands in a bash script and then execute just that.
+We will put all these commands in a bash script and then will execute just that.
 Let's create a file, `monitor_mode.sh`, in that *mitm* folder that we created earlier.
 Paste the following code:

 {% highlight javascript linenos %}